openvinotoolkit/open_model_zoo/models/public/quartznet-15x5-en/quartznet-15x5-en.md

 QuartzNet model performs automatic speech recognition.
 QuartzNet’s design is based on the Jasper architecture, which is a convolutional model trained with Connectionist Temporal Classification (CTC) loss.
-The model was trained in NeMo on multiple datasets: LibriSpeech, Mozilla Common Voice, WSJ, Fisher, Switchboard, and NSC Singapore English.
+This particular model has 15 Jasper blocks each repeated 5 times.
+The model was trained in NeMo on multiple datasets:
+LibriSpeech, Mozilla Common Voice, WSJ, Fisher, Switchboard, and NSC Singapore English.
 For details see [repository](https://github.com/NVIDIA/NeMo), [paper](https://arxiv.org/pdf/1910.10261.pdf).

 ## Specification